awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-common-scenarios.md

    sudo /opt/aws/amazon-cloudwatch-agent/bin/amazon-cloudwatch-agent-ctl -a fetch-config -m ec2 -s -c file:configuration-file-path
    ```

-## Adding Custom Dimensions to Metrics Collected by the CloudWatch Agent<a name="CloudWatch-Agent-adding-custom-dimensions"></a>
+## Adding custom dimensions to metrics collected by the CloudWatch agent<a name="CloudWatch-Agent-adding-custom-dimensions"></a>

 To add custom dimensions such as tags to metrics collected by the agent, add the `append_dimensions` field to the section of the agent configuration file that lists those metrics\.